MartinPellizzer/terrawhisper-compiler/articles/astragalus-membranaceus/botany/morphology.md

 Each flower comprises five sepals that are fused at the base, and five separate petals that together form the perianth.
 Inside the perianth, there are ten stamens, with nine of them fused and one remaining free.
 Additionally, there is a single pistil with a superior ovary and a long, slender style.
 The stigma, the receptive surface for pollen, is capitate, or round in shape.

 Notably, Astragalus membranaceus flowers lack stipules, and they have bracts, which are small leaf-like structures associated with the flowers.
 The flowers are supported by peduncles of varying lengths, typically between 2 to 5 cm (0.79-1.97 inches), and pedicels, which are usually 0.5 to 1 cm (0.20-0.39 inches) long.

+The following table shows in detail the morphological characteristics of Astragalus membranaceus flowers.

 | Characteristic | Description |
 | --- | --- |